ALERT - The following amounts have changed for the 2024 tax year:

 If you have general questions regarding Capital Gains or would like to request a binding ruling, please use our web page titled Request a tax ruling.

-The 2021 Washington State Legislature recently passed ESSB 5096 (RCW 82.87) which creates a 7% tax on the sale or exchange of long-term capital assets such as stocks, bonds, business interests, or other investments and tangible assets.
+The 2021 Washington State Legislature passed ESSB 5096 (RCW 82.87) which created a 7% tax on the sale or exchange of long-term capital assets such as stocks, bonds, business interests, or other investments and tangible assets.

 This tax only applies to individuals.
 However, individuals can be liable for the tax because of their ownership interest in a pass-through or disregarded entity that sells or exchanges long-term capital assets.
 The tax only applies to gains allocated to Washington state.

-The revenue collected from this tax will fund the education legacy trust account and common school construction account.
+The revenue collected from this tax funds the education legacy trust and common school construction accounts.

 The sale or exchange of the following assets are exempt from the Washington capital gains tax: